tenshiemi/DoDidDone/README.md

 # Running server locally

-1. Run `webpack-dev-server` from the root directory of the app in command line
+1. Run `npm start` from the root directory of the app in command line
-1. Navigate to `localhost:3000/dist` to view your local environment
+1. Navigate to `localhost:3000` to view your local environment

 # Deploying to Heroku